Ahn Chai-hong

 Ahn Chai-hong (30 December 1891 – 1 March 1965) was a Korean independence activist, politician, and member of the 2nd National Assembly of South Korea.
-His pen-name was Minse, and his clan name was Sunheung Ahn.
+His art name was Minse, and his clan name was Sunheung Ahn.

 Biography

 Ahn Chai-hong was born in the city of Pyeongtaek, Gyeonggi Province on 30 December 1891.
 In 1911, he matriculated at the Waseda University School of Political Science and Economics.
 The next year, he organized the Korean Students’ Association, centered around Korean students living in Tokyo, in an effort to increase Korean national consciousness.
 In January 1913, he traveled to Shanghai, China, where he joined a Korean independence society, the Dongje Association.

 After graduating, Chai-hong returned to Korea and became a teacher for a time, but in April 1919, he organized the Youth Diplomatic Corps in Keijō (present-day Seoul), under the orders of the Korean Provisional Government, and while working as its general affairs officer, he was arrested under suspicion of participating in the March First Movement.
 On 27 September 1920, he was sentenced to three years in prison by the Daegu Court of Appeals.

 In January 1927, while serving as editor-in-chief of The Chosun Ilbo, Chai-hong was appointed Secretary of General Affairs for the independence group Singanhoe.
 After drafting and announcing the organization’s platform, he made an address at Singanhoe’s general meeting, in which he expressed support for regional general meetings and promoted national consciousness.
 Furthermore, to support his countrymen living in Manchuria, Chai-hong worked as chairman of the “Alliance Executive Committee.”

 In July 1928, Ahn Chai-hong was sentenced to eight months in prison by the Keijō Court of Appeals, because of controversial article published in The Chosun Ilbo.
 He immediately appealed his case, but his appeal was rejected and his sentence confirmed.